neonevm/neon-evm.docs/devportal/neon_evm_arch.md

 **The solution**
 The default token type field along with the balance is added to the Neon account.
 This field will allow a user to select a type of token for payment using the special option.
 To transfer SPL tokens from outside to an operator's account, the ERC20 wrapper is used.

 The Neon client does not have an option to select a type of token for payment and can only operate with ETH.
 Therefore, the storage of funds is implemented in the user's Solana State.
-The Neon account (user-acc) has a separate field that specifies the type of token.After a user specifies a type of token, this type will be indicated in the account field of this user.
+The Neon account (user-acc) has a separate field that specifies the type of token.
+After a user specifies a type of token, this type will be indicated in the account field of this user.
 Having this information, Solana can turn to ERC20 wrapper to convert tokens.

 An operator will create a deposit account for the transaction.
 It is possible to create a pool of such deposit accounts, so that the ERC20 Wrapper logic will select the desired transaction from this pool, and thereby not create a queue for the payment of funds to the operator.